 - How close is the nearest fire station?
 Is your home close to a fire hydrant?

 - Is your home located in a flood zone?

 Your insurance agent uses the answers to these questions to determine how much it will cost to rebuild your home if it is damaged, as well as your level of risk with regard to liability claims.
 Once the agent has these estimates, he or she can calculate the amount of coverage that is most appropriate for you, as well as the premium you will be required to pay.

 This same principle can be applied to other types of insurance coverage as well.
 For example, if you have business insurance, you probably answered a variety of questions about your business so that your insurance agent could determine your coverage needs.
 Likewise, if you purchased car insurance, you answered questions about your vehicle, your history and your driving habits before the policy was drafted.
-If the answers to any of the questions you were asked when you purchased your policy have changed since you obtained it, your current coverage may not be appropriate.
-Explain the changes to your insurance agent and he or she will help you explore your options.
+If the answers to any of the questions you were asked when you purchased your policy have changed since you obtained it, your current coverage may not be appropriate and you’d need to look into different options during your next car insurance renewal process.
+Explain the changes to your insurance agent and he or she will help you explore your options and see if renewing insurance would be right for you.
 Depending on the nature of the change, you may need more or less coverage than you had originally requested.

 Keep in mind that, if you allow your policy to renew automatically, or if you renew the policy without asking for any changes, your coverage will typically remain the same even if your premium is increasing or decreasing.

 2. Do I have any complaints about past customer service or claims?